Organize the chaos: 5 key steps in the change management cycle

 Taking the time to describe the market forces acting on team members will help them envision the possibilities for the future.
 “When you can see and feel it for yourself, that’s when the real change happens.
 And that’s when people get on board,” says Perkins.

-5. Implement the change
+5. Implement and automate the change in your company

 “The most important thing you can do as a leader is walk your talk,” says Perkins.
 Implementation is about you and your champions engaging fully and visibly in the change.